Beginner

 Withdrawal & Off-Ramp Fees: KAST vs RedotPay

 KAST and RedotPay differ in international payout costs, and how currency value is handled during cash-out.
+Both cards allow you to withdraw cash through ATM withdrawals or off-ramp directly to bank accounts, but the fee structure differs.

 With KAST, local bank payouts typically cost $0–3 plus a 1% FX fee, except Morocco, which has a 2% FX fee.
 Local transfers in USD cost $2 (ACH) or $15 (Fedwire) and have a 0.5% FX fee, which is waived until February 2026.